thebrowsercompany/swift-webdriver/Readme.md

 Where WebDriver endpoint-specific functionality is provided, such as for launching and using a WinAppDriver instance, the code is kept separate from generic WebDriver functionality as much as possible.

+## Timeouts
+For UI testing, it is often useful to support retrying some operations until a timeout elapses (to account for animations or asynchrony). `swift-webdriver` offers two such mechanisms:

+- **Implicit wait timeout**: A duration for which `findElement` operations will implicitly wait if they cannot immediately find the element being queried.
+This feature is built into the WebDriver protocol, but optionally implemented by drivers.
+For drivers that do not support it, the library emulates it by repeating the query until the timeout elapses.
+By spec, this timeout defaults to zero.
+- **Interaction retry timeout**: A duration for which `click`, `flick` and similar operations will retry until they result in a successful interaction (e.g. the button is not disabled).
+This feature is not part of the WebDriver protocol, but rather implemented by the library.
+This timeout defaults to zero.

 ## Contributing

 We welcome contributions for: